BrainTrip/fair-data-eeg/README.md

 In order to upload files more easily, we wrote a simple upload script (`upload_dir.py`), which uploads specified type of files from the chosen directory to Swarm.

 Firstly, you need to prepare the files, which are intended for upload and put them in a desired directory.
 Prepare the eeg recordings in BrainVision format (header file, marker file and raw EEG) and archive them using 7-zip software to a .zip file.
 Then run `upload_dir.py` script which takes 4 arguments:
-- username,
-- password,
 - path to the directory where the .zip files are,
 - file type, which has the information what kind of files we want to upload and in which format (e.g. eegRecording/zip --> note: there can be other files in the folder, but the script will pick out only the ones with extension .zip)